Birth of a Maniac

 Upon his arrival to Miami in 1963, “The Wizard of College Baseball” transformed the Hurricanes baseball program.
 He took the Canes from an afterthought to a national powerhouse that won over 1,200 games, made 20 consecutive NCAA Regional trips, played in 12 College World Series and won two national championships in his 30 years at the helm of UM.

-Equally as important to his on-field success, Fraser’s mastery of marketing college baseball helped develop the sport in a major player in college athletics.
+Equally as important to his on-field success, Fraser’s mastery of marketing college baseball helped develop the sport into a major player in college athletics.
 From his brainchild of having ESPN cover games in Miami, to his “Dinner on the Diamond,” inventing batgirls with the introduction of the Sugarcanes, he took Mark Light Stadium and the game to a new level.

 One of his most important visions was the formation of The Miami Maniac.